julienlargetpiet/NexUs/README.md

 ssd1/projectdir $ nexus branchget ip:port@project_name/branchname
 ```

-If you are an admin user, you can download the standard branches of a NexUs project available to download:
+If you are an admin or a standard user, you can download the standard branches of a NexUs project available to download:

 ```
 ssd1/projectdir $ nexus waitingbranchget ip:port@project_name/branchname